onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 >
 > ...
 The Devil is the generator function of misaligned egregores." - [Why You Are Probably Working for the Devil, by Octopusyarn](https://octopusyarn.substack.com/p/why-you-are-probably-working-for)

+> "It makes sense to think of the Devil as a transpersonal being, an egregore.
+Evil, in turn, is a relational process that creates suffering, not a fixed characteristic.
+The Devil rises from social conditions that foster Evil." - [Redeeming Christian concepts, by Octopusyarn](https://octopusyarn.substack.com/p/redeeming-christian-concepts)